dewayneh57/ACS5423/README.md

 ## Structure

 ## CI/CD
 The CI/CD pipelines used in the project are implemented using GitHub actions.
+There are two pipelines defined.
+These are:

+1. CI.yml This is the Continuous Integration pipeline and performs a build and test of the code any time a change is pushed on any branch.

+2. CD.yml This is the continuous deployment pipeline and is executed only on a successful merge of a branch to the "main" branch.
+All deployments are performed from "main".